iDoMeteor/meteor-skeleton/iDoMeteor-Coding-Guidelines.md

 So, please, if you wish to judge .. judge away.
-But do not be pedantic over trivial semantics in my syntax just because you've read 1,001 tutorials but never actually spent hundreds of hours writing original code.
-However, if you have, please enlighten me - I'll appreciate it, I promise!
+But do not be pedantic over trivial semantics in my syntax just because you've read 1,001 tutorials that all used (!!valueToNotInvert).
+However, if you have more esoteric knowledge on a particular subject or a better way to do something.. by all meansplease enlighten me - I'll appreciate it, I promise!

 If you wish to contribute code to my repositories, then please at least try to come close to my style..
 JSCS & I will do the rest if we have to.